The Bachelor of Science in Nutrition and Foods program is not accepting applications for the 2024 - 2025 academic year.

 Students who complete this degree may go on to complete the requirements to become a registered dietitian nutritionist (RDN), go to medical, dental or nursing school, or pursue careers in wellness, sustainability, food science or the food industry.
 A six-month co-op is available with the four-year degree option.
 For students who pursue bridge to the MS in Nutrition and Dietetics, experiential learning is built into the program beginning in the spring of the fourth year and continuing through the remainder of the degree.

 Graduates of this program may go on to graduate study to further their education within this growing field, or in a related healthcare field.
 The study of the biochemical nature of nutrients and foods, their interaction with the environment, and their eventual metabolic fate is a strong career path for more research-minded students and provides a unique base for graduate study.

-What makes the Nutrition and Foods program unique?
+What makes Drexel’s Nutrition and Foods program unique?

 - Extensive network of professional experiential learning opportunities, including co-op and research involvement.

 Additional Program outcomes are available upon request by contacting the program director, Beth Leonberg at email@example.com.

 The Accreditation Council for Education in Nutrition and Dietetics (ACEND) is the Academy of Nutrition and Dietetics' accrediting agency for education programs preparing students for careers as registered dietitians (RD).
 ACEND exists to serve the public by establishing and enforcing Eligibility Requirements and Accreditation Standards that ensure the quality and continued improvement of nutrition/dietetics education programs.
 Programs meeting those standards are accredited by ACNED.
 ACEND is recognized by the United States Department of Education and the Council for Higher Education Accreditation.
 This affirms that ACEND meets national standards and is a reliable authority on the quality of nutrition/dietetics education programs.